TANTRA YOGA

 • YOGA NIDRA

-Dive into deep relaxation with Yoga Nidra, a guided practice that soothes the mind and regenerates the body.
+Dive into deep relaxation with Yoga Nidra, a guided practice that calms the mind and rejuvenates the body.

 DISCOVER THE ARTICLE